How to Propagate Fiddle Leaf Fig (Ficus lyrata) by 3 Easy Methods

 Some links in this post may be affiliate links

-Fiddle Leaf Fig (Ficus lyrata) is best propagated at the beginning of the growing season by air layering or from stem tip cuttings which can be rooted either in soil or in water.
+Fiddle Leaf Fig (Ficus lyrata) is propagated by air layering or from stem cuttings which can be rooted either in soil or in water.
+The best time to propagate is at the beginning of the growing season when the plant is in active growth for faster establishment.

-Ficus lyrata is one of the large-leafed bold statement plants as it bears striking large, violin-like leathery leaves with prominent veins and a wavy margin.
+Ficus lyrata is among the popular large-leafed plants ideal for large spaces.
+It features striking large, violin-like, leathery leaves with prominent veins and a wavy margin.

-According to Petal Republic, Fiddle Leaf Fig is toxic to both humans and pets if ingested.
-It produces a sap that may cause skin irritation on sensitive skin.
-Always wear gloves when handling this plant.
+According to Petal Republic, Ficus lyrata Fig is toxic to both humans and pets if ingested.
+It produces a sap that may cause skin irritation on sensitive skin, therefore, always wear gloves when handling the plant.

-Fiddle Leaf Fig is easily propagated from stem tip cuttings or by air layering in 3 ways.
+Fiddle Leaf Fig is easily propagated from stem cuttings or by air layering in 3 easy ways.
 Keep reading for more on these propagation methods.

-1. How to propagate Fiddle Leaf Fig from stem tip cuttings in soil
+1. Ficus lyrata propagation from stem cuttings in soil

-- Take stem-tip cuttings of about 6 inches long from a healthy Fiddle Leaf Fig and ensure each cutting has some leaf nodes as this is where new growth will come from.
+- Take stem cuttings of about 6 inches long from a healthy branch.
+Ensure each cutting has some leaf nodes; this is where new growth will come from.

 - Strip off the lower lower leaves and retain at least 2 sets of leaves on top.